adebola-io/whirlwind/docs/roadmap/ideas/external-functions.md

-# External Functions
+# External Functions.

-> STATUS: <b>DRAFT</b>
+> STATUS: <b>0% Implemented.</b>

 This file details the introduction of a mechanism to define foreign functions within the language scope.
-External functions will either be resolved at compile time, or directly compiled to WebAssembly import statements.
+External functions will either be resolved:

+-  statically at compile time,
+-  dynamically at runtime for the interpreter.
+-  or dynamically at runtime as WebAssembly import statements.

 It would enable seamless integration with external functionality from other WebAssembly modules or the host environment.
 It also allows the definition of a boundary between the core and system libraries, and lower level functionality.